 The first 6 digits of a MAC address are called the prefix and are associated with the name of the network card manufacturer e.g. Broadcom or Realtek etc. The remaining 6 digits are the unique numbers that are used to identify your specific network card.

 You may be wondering why MAC addresses are used when computers have IP addresses already?

 The answer is that the OSI networking model is made up of 7 layers.
 The network access layer 2 uses MAC addresses to tell the difference between one device on the network and another.
 At layer 2, network bridges, switches and wireless access points operate and do so without the use of IP addresses.

-ove devices are uniquely identified by their MAC address.
+As mentioned above devices are uniquely identified by their MAC address.
 Layer 2 uses MAC addresses so that it can operate with other network transmission standards other than TCP/IP if required.
 Layer 3 uses IP addresses (which form the IP of TCP/IP) and at this layer routers use them to forward traffic to the correct devices/destinations.

 Network switches (devices that send traffic between devices and routers on the network in order to move network data/traffic to it’s eventual destination) use MAC addresses to tell the difference between the devices connected to their ports and to determine which device to send specific network traffic to.

 When a packet (piece of data) is going to be sent on the network, for example your web browser (an application) requests a new webpage.
 This is done at the top layer of the TCP/IP model (layer 7 the application layer).
 As the request moves down the network stack in your operating system more and more data is added to it by each layer namely layer 6, layer 5 and so on.
 Layer 3 and above use IP addresses while layer 2 uses MAC addresses since by this time the layer 3 information is no longer present (it is designed to be removed once used by layer 3 devices).